U8NWXD/oppia-wiki/Backend-tests.md

 python -m scripts.run_backend_tests --generate_coverage_report
 ```

 If there are **any** backend test errors, no coverage report will be produced.
 Please fix those errors and then re-run the above command.
-If the tests all pass, a coverage report will be printed that lists each backend file, along with the lines in it which are not covered by tests (as in the example below).
-Use this info to add new tests that cover those lines.
+If the tests all pass, a coverage report will be printed that lists each backend file, along with the lines not covered by tests.
+Here is an example of a coverage report:

 ```text
 Name                                                                             Stmts   Miss  Cover   Missing